Aidan4444/radioPanicButton/README.md

     showNotification = true, -- Shows a notification saying "[playerName] pressed their panic button at [streetName]" notificationsInBroadcastChannels = true, -- Will only show notifications to the people in the channels specified in the broadcastChannels table below

-    haveRadioOpen = false, -- Makes it so you have to have your radio open to hit the panic button
+    haveRadioOpen = true, -- Makes it so you have to have your radio open to hit the panic button

     panicButtonKey = 'n', -- This will be the original key for the panic button, each client can further customise the keybind inn their GTA V keybinds menu under the FiveM tab